ivanobarletta/doc_IBIRYS36/docs/resources.rst

     ecflow_get_state.sh nameOfYourSuite # without .def!

 Specifying the name of the suite is necessary only in case you have more than one loaded in your server.
-In case you have only to type:
+In case you have only one loaded just type:

 .. code-block:: bash